Fisher Investments Review

 - Pros: Fee-only advising, strong reputation, experienced advisory team

-- Cons: Misaligned business model and so-so new client experience
+- Cons: Misaligned business model, so-so new client experience, lack of personalized advice

-In my opinion, the cons outweigh the pros, which I expand on below.
+In my opinion, the pros do not outweigh the cons, which I expand on below.

 Business model